CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

 1. **White hat hacker**-This kind of hacker is often referred to as a **security professional or security researcher**.
 Such hackers are employed by an organization and are permitted to attack an organization to find vulnerabilities that an attacker might be able to exploit.

-2. **Black hat hacker**- —Also known as a cracker, this kind of hacker is referred to as a bad guy, who uses his or her knowledge for negative purposes.
+2. **Black hat hacker**- Also known as a cracker, this kind of hacker is referred to as a bad guy, who uses his or her knowledge for negative purposes.
 They are often referred as **hackers**.

-3. **Gray hat hacker**—This kind of hacker is an **intermediate between a white hat and a black hat hacker**.
+3. **Gray hat hacker**- This kind of hacker is an **intermediate between a white hat and a black hat hacker**.
 For instance, a gray hat hacker would work as a security professional for an organization and responsibly disclose everything to them; however, he or she might leave a backdoor to access it later and might also sell the confidential information, obtained after the compromise of a company’s target server, to competitors